Algorithms

 Itemset Mining

-These algorithms discover interesting itemsets (sets of values) that appear in a transaction database (database records containing symbolic data).
-For a good overview of itemset mining, please read this survey paper.
+These algorithms discover interesting itemsets (sets of values) in a transaction database.
+For a good overview, please read this survey paper.

 - the AprioriTID algorithm (Agrawal & Srikant, 1994)